The Waterschapshuis: Drought Monitoring in The Netherlands

 In this article, we will take you through one such use case which demonstrates this fact, where the relevant organizations have found a smart and efficient way to manage and monitor droughts in the country.

 The Waterschapshuis is a central organization under which all the Dutch water authorities reside.
 The organization envisioned the creation of a nationwide drought management system that would be updated on a daily basis to provide real time information to relevant stakeholders.
 Waterschapshuis owns years worth of drought related data that primarily consists of precipitation reports and soil moisture content among other details.
-Waterschapshuis knew This data combined with live inputs would be an excellent tool to draw insights from and identify patterns for water and risk management nationwide.
+Waterschapshuis knew this data combined with live inputs would be an excellent tool to draw insights from and identify patterns for water and risk management nationwide.

 The Netherlands is known for its meticulous water management.
 Not without good reason of course.
 The country has historically been a master of tapping its coasts, river banks and delta land in between.
 As a result, they have managed to keep their feeds dry, rivers flowing and crops watered.

 The Waterschapshuis decided to approach Dokdata to bring their vision to life.
 Dokdata was asked to create a dynamic drought map or dashboard.
 A dashboard that would convert year’s worth of data into real time information.
-The dashboard would come in handy to visualize, analyze and query the drought data.
+The dashboard would come in handy to visualize, analyse and query the drought data.
 This would in turn help policy makers to predict and be prepared for droughts in their respective areas.
 In other words, a low threshold way to understand where drought strikes.

 Role of Ellipsis Drive